PLA Conferences and Continuing Education

 April 5–9, 2016

 A variety of online learning opportunities, including webinars (both live and on-demand) and online courses, offered by PLA.
+Want to be part of PLA's successful online continuing education program?
+Submit a proposal for a webinar.

 Turning the Page